shabeer-syed/acesinehrs/_pages/research.md

     btn_label: "Learn more"

 feature_row_2:
-  - excerpt: 'Selected publications and outputs using indicators from the ACEs in EHRs library.'
+  - excerpt: '**Selected publications and outputs using indicators from the ACEs in EHRs library.**'

 ---